hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter6.md

 * $M$ is the mutual inductance

-For the above equation, we create a d-q axis for both stator and rotor, where the equivalant windings of the stator and rotor have no relative rotation, thus, the inductance between 2 coils is a constant value.
+For the above equation, we create a d-q axis for both stator and rotor, where the equivalent windings of the stator and rotor have no relative rotation, thus, the inductance between 2 coils is a constant value.

 We can rewrite the equation: